-8.1 The Sex and Relationship Education programme is available to all pupils.
+The Sex and Relationship Education programme is available to all pupils.
 Children with SEN will not be denied access to Sex and Relationship Education and their individual needs will be catered for - appropriate staff will be made available to talk to pupils and work through issues, if necessary, to ensure needs are met.

-9.0 Responsibility for the delivery of the Sex and Relationship Programme
+9. Responsibility for the delivery of the Sex and Relationship Programme

-- 9.1 All class teachers have the responsibility for teaching Sex and Relationship Education, mostly through Jigsaw lessons, but also through science and other subjects. - 9.2 In addition, we will ask other professional bodies to come in and help deliver lessons on menstruation to Year 5 children and Sex Education to Year 6 children.
+All class teachers have the responsibility for teaching Sex and Relationship Education, mostly through Jigsaw lessons, but also through science and other subjects.

+In addition, we will ask other professional bodies to come in and help deliver lessons on menstruation and Sex Education to Year 6 children.
 Questions will be dealt with in a sensitive and appropriate way.
-Teachers and visitors will only answer questions they feel comfortable with and which are appropriate to the child's learning. - 9.3 We consult with secondary schools about vulnerable pupils and pupils who have found the Sex and Relationship Education programme difficult to access due to their stage of development.
+Teachers and visitors will only answer questions they feel comfortable with and which are appropriate to the child's learning.

+We consult with secondary schools about vulnerable pupils and pupils who have found the Sex and Relationship Education programme difficult to access due to their stage of development.

-10.0 Child Protection
+10. Child Protection

-10.1 At Griffin, we are very aware that children cannot learn effectively if they are concerned or frightened about being abused or being victims of violence in the home.
+At Griffin, we are very aware that children cannot learn effectively if they are concerned or frightened about being abused or being victims of violence in the home.
 Children have a right to expect that our school will be a safe and secure environment.
 Throughout Sex and Relationship Education work, teachers must carefully watch out for fears or worries presented by children and this should not go unnoticed.
 It needs to be recognised that effective Sex and Relationship Education, which brings an understanding of what is and is not acceptable in a relationship, can lead to a disclosure of a child protection issue.

-- 10.2 If it is suspected that a child is a victim of abuse or they have reason to believe that he/she is at risk of abuse, this should be dealt with in accordance with the schools Child Protection Policy. - 10.3 If a member of staff is approached by a child who is sexually active or is contemplating sexual activity, this should be viewed as a child protection issue and dealt with accordingly.
+If it is suspected that a child is a victim of abuse or they have reason to believe that he/she is at risk of abuse, this should be dealt with in accordance with the schools Safeguarding and Child Protection Policy.

+If a member of staff is approached by a child who is sexually active or is contemplating sexual activity, this should be viewed as a child protection issue and dealt with accordingly.

-11.0 Parental Rights
+11. Parental Rights

-- 11.1 Parents will be informed when the Year 5 children will be given a talk about menstruation.
-Parents will be informed when Year 6 children will begin their Sex Education. - 11.2 Parents/carers have the right to withdraw their children from Sex Education provided at school except for those parts included in statutory National Curriculum Science and that included within Statutory Relationships and Health Education.
-Those parents/carers wishing to exercise this right are invited in to see the head teacher and/or Jigsaw Lead in school who will explore any concerns and discuss any impact that withdrawal may have on the child.
+Parents will be informed when the Year 5 children will be given a talk about menstruation.
+Parents will be informed when Year 6 children will begin their Sex Education.

+Parents/carers have the right to withdraw their children from Sex Education provided at school except for those parts included in statutory National Curriculum Science and that included within Statutory Relationships and Health Education.

+Those parents/carers wishing to exercise this right are invited in to see the Head of School and/or Jigsaw Lead in school who will explore any concerns and discuss any impact that withdrawal may have on the child.
 Once a child has been withdrawn, they cannot take part in the specific sex education lessons until the request for withdrawal has been removed.
 Materials are available to parents/carers who wish to supplement the school sex education programme or who wish to deliver sex education to their children at home.